 Understanding your responsibilities

-If you live in an apartment where the lease dictates that we are responsible for looking after the structure and outside of your home, you will pay a service charge.
+If you live in an apartment where the lease dictates that we're responsible for looking after the structure and outside of your home, you'll pay a service charge.

 - Gutters and outside pipes.